demisto/content/Packs/LogPoint_SIEM_Integration/Integrations/LogPoint_SIEM_Integration/README.md

 After you successfully execute a command, a DBot message appears in the War Room with the command details.
 ### lp-get-incidents
 ***
-Gets first 50 incidents between the provided two Timestamps.
-If ts_from and ts_to is not provided, this command will display incident data of past 24 hours.
+Displays incidents between the provided two Timestamps ts_from and ts_to.
+By default, this command will display first 50 incidents of the past 24 hours but limit can be set to get desired number of incidents.

 #### Base Command